csmerrell/flexhud/README.md

 ## How it works
 Absolute coordinate scope in CSS uses the nearest ancestor with `position: relative` as its reference anchor.
 (If no ancestor has explicit `position: relative`, it uses the body element as its coordinate reference).

-When position is set to `absolute`, however, `height/width: 100%` calculates the pixel value of 100% using the nearest ancestor with an explicit `height/width: ---px` css rule.
-(It skips elements with `height/width: --%`) If no ancestor has an explicit pixel value height/width rule, it uses the body element's height/width.
+When position is set to `absolute`, however, `height/width: 100%` calculate the pixel value of 100% using the nearest ancestor with an explicit `height/width: ---px` css rule.
+(They skip elements with `height/width: --%`) If no ancestor has an explicit pixel value height/width rule, it uses the body element's height/width.

 Lastly, an element with `display: table-cell` inside an element with `display: table` has its height/width css rules ignored.
 A table-cell will ALWAYS fill 100% of its immmediate table parent.